-Note: Sufficient water must be taken with psyllium husks to prevent increased constipation and promote defecation.
-Additionally, psyllium should be taken 1/2 hour to 1 hour after taking other medications.
+It’s important to note that sufficient water must be taken with psyllium husks to prevent increased constipation and promote defecation.
+Additionally, psyllium should be taken either two hours before or after other medications.

-5. Peirce, A. (1999).
-The American Pharmaceutical Association Practice Guide to Natural Medicines, William Morrow and Company, Inc., pg.
-521.
+Peirce, Andrea.
+The American Pharmaceutical Association Practice Guide to Natural Medicines, William Morrow and Company, Inc., ©1999